Logo Lay Ministers

 Latest Document

-Summary of the 2nd Meeting of Lay Ministers
+Report of the 3rd Meeting of Lay Ministers 2025

 see more